CSC207-UofT/course-project-tut0201-007/phase2/design_document.md

 * Principle 5 (Tolerance for Error):
 We check user input to our CLI, to verify that it is both the correct type of input, and also a reasonable input (for example, bounding possible inputs for number of courses to schedule to be positive).
 We also provide warnings whenever the user enters invalid input, as well as a repeated description of what type of input should be entered.
 * Principle 6 (Low Physical Effort): We fulfill Principle 6 by providing shortcuts for Users in our CLI.
 For example, rather than needing to type out "Yes", or moving their moues and clicking a button, users only need to press "1" on their keyboard.
 This means users don't need to exert much force or physical effort.
 Also they can stay in their typing position, which is generally a neutral body position.
-* Principle 7 (Size and Space for Approach and Use): We do not fullfill principle 7.
+* Principle 7 (Size and Space for Approach and Use): We do not fulfill principle 7.
 However, this principle does not apply to this program, because it doesn't present any UI elements except on the computer screen, and the only required component is the keyboard.
 Therefore, physical space requirements for the program can't be affected by us.

 ### Q2